oxsannikova/sxo-solarwinds-blogpost-to-incident/README.md

 ![](/assets/token_request.png)

-Copy your personal Webex API Token or your Bots' API Token into the VALUE field.
+Copy your personal Webex Teams API Token or your Webex Teams Bots' API Token into the VALUE field.
 This is Secure String variable and it will be stored securely in the SXO.

 5. You should see the new workflow being added to the list.
 Click on the workflow when import is complete.